-The Elder Scrolls VI won’t arrive in 2018, but Bethesda does plan to release a brand new Elder Scrolls game in 2018 dubbed Blades.
+The Elder Scrolls VI is still a long ways away, but Bethesda plans to release a brand new Elder Scrolls game, dubbed Blades, next year.

 Fans of the Elder Scrolls series might recognize the name.
 The Blades are an ancient order tasked with protecting the Dragonborn Emperor.
 They played a major role in the events in Elder Scrolls IV: Oblivion and they were also a big part of Bethesda’s last game in the series, Skyrim.

 In Blades you assume the role of a member of the Blades as you seek to rebuild your hometown.
 It includes quests, one-on-one combat versus other players, and a robust single-player campaign.
 Everything you’d expect from a Bethesda RPG.
 And best of all, it’s completely free.